New bride wedding night – what would you do different if you could go back to your newlywed days?

 And I was thinking about what I would do different if I could relive my first day of marriage.

 Like many newlywed couples, our first night of marriage was filled with many firsts!
 New beginnings have their excitements.
 And anxieties!

-In conversing with new brides and from my own experience, I’ve found it important to expect both the highs and lows of marriage; not in a dramatic or negative way, but in a “God is with us and we can do all things through Him who strengthens us” mindset.
+In talking with new brides and from my own experience, it’s just important to expect both the highs and lows of marriage; not in a dramatic or negative way, but in a “God is with us and we can do all things through Him who strengthens us” mindset.

-I believe we wives should be at the fore front, not tailing at the back, when it comes to anchoring and mentoring newer brides.
+I believe we wives should be at the front-lines, when it comes to anchoring and mentoring newer brides.

 Yet sometimes we hold back and hope new wives will somehow figure out it.
 Or we are shy and don’t know where to start (I’ll be releasing a brand new Wedding Night Mentoring Guide to help with that!)

 Or we suppose Christians shouldn’t be talking about intimacy, maybe one of the reasons so many people unsubscribed from my blog last week, after I sent out this article.

 I am excited about my latest book because I’ve heard from many engaged women and new brides who are stuck.
 And I believe this book, The Wedding Night: Embracing Sexual Intimacy as a New Bride will offer insights and shed light on areas of conflict.

 Our first night of marriage was fun because we had been looking forward to intimacy!
 But it was also filled with anxiety because it was the first time!